ENGR101-Squad/Photos/README.md

 # Photos
-Any relevant photos to our AVC project (sketches, our robot etc)
+Any relevant photos to our AVC project (sketches, our robot etc) that our group will need to document can be stored here

-Photo storage